ThredUp Inc. (TDUP) produces promising results

 Are institutional investors increasing their holdings in TDUP shares?

 The recent increase in stakes in TDUP appears to be a result of several institutional investors and hedge funds increasing their positions.
-Fidelity Management & Research Co’s position in TDUP has increased by 0.90% in the first quarter.
-The company now owns 7,856,189 shares of the stock, with a value of $19.64 million, following the purchase of 69,882 additional shares during the last quarter.
-Goldman Sachs Asset Management LP made another decreased to its shares in TDUP during the first quarter, downing its stake by 0.00%.
-During the last quarter, the company picked up 0 additional shares for a total stake of worth $19.47 million, bringing number of shares owned by the company to 7,789,363.
+Goldman Sachs Asset Management LP’s position in TDUP has decreased by 0.00% in the first quarter.
+The company now owns 7,789,363 shares of the stock, with a value of $17.53 million, following the sale of 0 additional shares during the last quarter.
+Capital Research & Management Co made another increased to its shares in TDUP during the first quarter, upping its stake by 72.72%.
+During the last quarter, the company dropped down 2,591,000 additional shares for a total stake of worth $13.85 million, bringing number of shares owned by the company to 6,154,000.

-During the first quarter, Capital Research & Management Co added a 2,591,000 position in TDUP.
-The Vanguard Group, Inc. purchased an additional 4356.0 shares in the last quarter, increasing its holdings by 0.10%, now holding 4.42 million shares worth $11.05 million.
-At the end of the first quarter, Artisan Partners LP increased its TDUP holdings by 0.50% and now holds 3.43 million TDUP shares valued at $8.57 million with the added 17025.0 shares during the period.
+During the first quarter, Fidelity Management & Research Co subtracted a -2,456,267 position in TDUP.
+The Vanguard Group, Inc. sold an additional -0.67 million shares in the last quarter, decreasing its holdings by -15.05%, now holding 3.75 million shares worth $8.45 million.
+At the end of the first quarter, BlackRock Fund Advisors increased its TDUP holdings by 303.46% and now holds 3.41 million TDUP shares valued at $7.66 million with the added 2.56 million shares during the period.

 Leave a Reply